Amenity Tree Valuation

 The Bryant v Macklin case deals with damage to mature trees by a neighbour's livestock, but was prolonged by less than clear expert advice.

-Arborists have developed four groups of methods of considering value - Helliwell, CAVAT and CTLA & i Tree.
+Arborists have developed four groups of methods for considering value - Helliwell, CAVAT and CTLA & i Tree.
 The Royal Institutions of Chartered Surveyors (RICS) has reviewed three of them and concluded "they can arrive at substantially differing figures" and "great care is likely to be needed in recognising that each method has been formulated for a particular application and on a particular methodological basis".

 Dr Jon Heuch has appeared as an amenity tree valuation expert in the Crown Court.
-He has dealt with claims in England, Wales and Northern Ireland.
+He has dealt with valuation claims in England, Wales and Northern Ireland.
 As a double graduate of a Scottish University (Aberdeen) he is well aware that the Scots have their own legal system.

 He has experience of advising insurance companies, loss adjusters and owners of vegetation with regards to appropriate methods for estimating monetary value for their particular case.
 However, knowledge of valuation first principles underlying valuation techniques makes his valuations robust and less likely to be queried.
 He has undertaken training from RICS on valuation methods.

 He has also been involved with several Regulation 24 compensation claims arising from Tree Preservation Order tree work decisions (sometimes referred to as section 202E of the Town and Country Planning Act 1990).